joe-kindzap/joe-kindzap.github.io/README.md

 Pro: Unlock premium styles like "Shakespearean," "Gen Z," and "Corporate."

-"Best in Class" Tech Stack
+Tech Stack

-This app is built with a professional, modular, and secure architecture.
+This app is built with a clean, professional, and secure architecture.

-Frontend: The UI is a clean index.html file, styled with Tailwind CSS.

-App Logic: The frontend logic is written in vanilla JavaScript (ESM) and is fully modular.
-It's broken down by "Separation of Concerns":

-/app.js: The main controller that manages state and events.

-/src/dom.js: A dedicated service for all UI updates.

-/src/firebase.js: A dedicated service for all Auth & Database logic.

-/src/api.js: A dedicated service for calling our backend.

-/src/config.js: A central file for all configuration.
+Frontend (HTML/CSS): The entire UI, including all HTML and CSS, is contained in a single index.html file.
+It uses Tailwind CSS (via CDN) for modern styling.

+Frontend (Logic): All frontend logic is contained in a single app.js file, which is loaded as a JavaScript Module.
+This includes:

+DOM manipulation

+State management

+Firebase/Firestore integration

+PostHog analytics calls

 Backend (Database): Google Firebase (Firestore) is used to store user data, such as plan status (free/pro) and usage counts.

 Backend (Secure AI): We use a Vercel Serverless Function (/api/getCompliment.js) to securely call the OpenAI API.
 This ensures our secret API key is never exposed to the browser.

+Analytics: PostHog is integrated to capture key product events like compliment_generated, paywall_viewed, and upgrade_success.

-Hosting: The app is designed to be hosted on Vercel, which handles the static frontend, the secure backend function, and all environment variables.
+Hosting: The app is hosted on Vercel, which handles the static frontend, the secure backend function, and all secret environment variables.